Saskatchewan Resources

 - Excellence in Ag - Program

-- Scholarships are awarded in instalments of $2000–$4000 annually up to a maximum of $16,000 towards an applicable degree and completion of the program.
+- Scholarships are awarded in installments of $2000–$4000 annually up to a maximum of $16,000 towards an applicable degree and completion of the program.

 - All applicants must be entering or already enrolled in a diploma or degree program in agriculture or business at an accredited post-secondary institution.